chipy1209/chipy1209/README.md

 > The second best time is now.
 > Celebrate endings—for they precede new beginnings.

-- 🌱 I’m currently learning more about equitable and inclusive design
+- 🌱 I’m currently learning Kotlin, ComposeUI, equitable and inclusive design
 - 👯 I’m looking to collaborate with engineering teams remotely

 ![Alt text](https://media.giphy.com/media/donuvmEKiVdWE/giphy.gif)